The disappointment continues.

 So what’s next for the 76ers?

-The 76ers lease at the Wells Fargo Center, which it shares with the Flyers, ends in 2031.
+The 76ers’ lease at the Wells Fargo Center, which they share with the Flyers, ends in 2031.
 The team is looking for a new home before then.
 According to the Inquirer, the team’s Penn’s Landing proposal included plans for about a 19,000-seat arena along with apartments, a hotel and commercial space as well.

 Team owners Josh Harris and David Blitzer had hoped to finance the project using Pennsylvania’s Neighborhood Improvement Zone program, which allows development bonds to be issued based on future tax revenues from businesses in the area.
 The same program helped fund an arena in Allentown.

 But it won’t be happening in Penn’s Landing.

 In a statement released by the team, the 76ers said:

 “We were proud to put forward a proposal for Penn’s Landing centered around equitable economic development and growth.
 As we continue to pursue our future home, we remain committed to a vision that anchors a world-class venue with transformative community development, job creation and economic empowerment for low-income and minority communities.”

 Some have wondered if Philadelphia could move its arena across the border to Camden, New Jersey, where the team’s practice facility and offices are already located.
 Camden has also proposed tax breaks to assist in the construction of a new arena.
 But a source told the Philly Voice that the team will “continue to explore options in Philadelphia for a future home.”